Find Out What a Cheat Meal Really Is

 This post is a long time coming because of the confusion that goes on with cheat meals and cheat days.
 I have made my opinions known on my preference of clean bulking vs. dirty bulking and that I do not use the conventional cheat meal strategy that a lot of people employ.
 First and foremost, practically no one ever needs a cheat day.
 That is simply overkill.
 A cheat day would be an entire day of eating whatever you want all day long.
 That is just bad news.
 Enough said on a cheat day.

 A cheat meal, on the other hand, is something that benefits a lot of bodybuilders out there for many reasons.
-To define what a cheat meal is, we will say that it is a meal in which one can consume foods that would not normally be part of one’s daily diet, or one can consume macros that would exceed your normal caloric intake for a one time period.
+To define what this type of meal is, we will say that it is a meal in which one can consume foods that would not normally be part of one’s daily diet, or one can consume macros that would exceed your normal caloric intake for a one time period.
 The difference between a proper cheat meal and a blatant excuse for a food binge can be strictly semantics at this point.
 To me, a cheat meal would be to sneak in a sweet treat after your meal, or to consume twice the amount of carbs that you would normally consume in a meal.

 The subtle item that I would like to mention is that a cheat meal should be a scheduled meal, not a meal on the fly.
 You would not start eating your lunch and then decide that you want to add a couple of slices of apple pie to it and call it a cheat meal.
 That is binging on food.

 Cheat meals can vary for bodybuilders depending on their needs, but still need to remain structured.
-These meals should be planned and still should fit within your short term and long term goals.
+These meals should be planned and still should fit within your short and long term goals.

-As a general rule of thumb, the leaner you are, the more often you can utilize cheat meals.
+As a general rule of thumb, the leaner you are, the more often you can utilize these meals.
 For a lean bodybuilder, they want to think about having one cheat meal per week.
 If you have more body fat, you should think about a meal every other week, or even once per month.

 What Should a Cheat Meal Consist Of?